 Here's a relatively new and whimsical tile to consider for your kitchen backsplash: an arabesque tile.
 In this image, you see Highland Park Arabesque in color Dove gray.
 It's combined with Colonial White Granite Tops and Fabuwood Cabinets.

-This kind of a strongly shaped decorative tile tends to look most effective in an all over design.
-It adds plenty of visual interest without overwhelming.
+This kind of a strongly-shaped decorative tile tends to look most effective in an all-over design.
+It adds plenty of visual interest without being overwhelming.

 Which of These Ideas Do you like most?